Pinafore/nlp-hw/run_qa/README.md

 * System submission: Submit your system to CodaLab.
 See [here](https://github.com/Pinafore/qanta-codalab#codalab) for submission instructions.
-* `writeup.pdf`: Write a one page document describing the system you chose, what you did to get it to run, and the changes you made to make it work better for quiz bowl questions.
+* `writeup.pdf`: Write a one page document describing the system you chose, what you did to get it to run, and the changes you made to make it work better for quiz bowl questions. **Please include the name of your leaderboard submission (i.e the name you choose for the bundle description) at the top of your writeup.
+If you do not do this, we will not be able to link your submission to your writeup.**

 Grading
 =======